 Each of these three aspects feature strongly in the letter to the Ephesians.

-Genre: ‘Ephesians’ follows the straightforward format and content of a New Testament letter with; salutation, thanksgiving, doctrinal argument, ‘paraenesis’ (exhortation and application), and final greetings.
+‘Ephesians’ follows the straightforward format and content of a New Testament letter, with salutation, thanksgiving, doctrinal argument, ‘paraenesis’ (exhortation and application) and final greetings.
 There are three prayers that punctuate, and form a reflection on, the argument.
 Chapter 3 contains an autobiographical section about Paul.
 Chapters 4-6 teach about Christian living in the households of both the church and the home.

-In Ephesians the material is arranged in sections throughout, (in a way that is clearer and more discrete than in other New Testament letters).
-It is my opinion that the material in each of these sections, (1:3-10, 1:11-23, 2:1-10, 2:11-22, etc throughout), is drawn from the teaching units that Paul presented and refined while teaching daily in the lecture Hall of Tyrannus (Acts 19:9).
-Viewed in this way Ephesians is therefore Paul’s “Alpha Course”, which he developed as a tool for propagating the gospel throughout Asia Minor ‘so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord’ (Acts 19:10).
+In Ephesians the material is arranged in sections throughout, in a way that is clearer and more discrete than in other New Testament letters.
+It is my opinion that the material in each of these sections (1:3-10, 1:11-23, 2:1-10, 2:11-22, etc throughout) is drawn from the teaching units that Paul presented and refined while teaching daily in the lecture hall of Tyrannus (Acts 19:9).
+Viewed in this way Ephesians is therefore Paul’s equivalent of an “Alpha Course”, which he developed as a tool for propagating the gospel throughout Asia Minor ‘so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord’ (Acts 19:10).
 It is perfectly reasonable to consider that men like Epaphras first learned the gospel in this context and then took this presentation to his hometown (Colossae) where he then planted a church.
 Such a view helps explain the reason for the long sentences and the ‘saturated’ language where phrases are pressed in closely on each other.
 Paul deliberately concentrates a lot of theology into the successive phrases.
-Almost all the awkwardnesses of Ephesians are satisfactorily explained when this perspective is taken.
+Almost all the awkwardnesses of Ephesians is satisfactorily explained when this perspective is taken.